Tororoi/pixel-vee/README.md

 ### Stretch Features to be added

+Vectors:
 - Ability to rasterize vectors and remove them from the vectors interface
+- Editable properties display for vectors
+- Rectangle Tool
+- Straight Line Tool (Existing Raster Line Tool will be separate)
 - Dithered Gradient Tool
+- Smooth curves mode for brush.
+When drawing quickly, curves can look choppy and angular.
+Calculates curvature between points.
+Bonus: convert entire brush stroke into a series of linked vectors.
+Raster Tools:
+- Mask Tool
+- Amorphous selection tool
+Brush:
-- Dithered Brush tool
+- Dithered Brush mode
 - Custom stamp brush
-- Rectangle Tool
-- Mask Tool
+Utility:
 - 9-Grid Mode: Make repeating patterns for selected tile area.
 Also offer options for brick repeat and half-drop repeat
 - Preview window
 - Toggle magnify pointer area for precise placement of pixels: move magnifier on canvas and then work in magnified window to place pixels.
 Useful for any tools that use subpixels, and for precise placement of vectors.
-- Editable properties display for vectors
+- Perspective Tool: Acts as a custom overlay on the canvas with user defined vanishing points and adjustable lines.
+1-point, 2-point, 3-point, multipoint, 4-point curvilinear, 5-point curvilinear, isometric
+Layers:
 - Layer Settings: Blend-mode, duplicate layer
+Palette:
 - Choose from set of default color palettes
 - Ability to add colors to palette without closing the color picker
 - Color ramps in color picker, along with ability to add an entire color ramp to the palette
 - Optional palette mode with a small canvas for making a palette with a brush, eraser and eyedropper tools instead of the typical way of modifying a palette.
-- Perspective Tool: Acts as a custom overlay on the canvas with user defined vanishing points and adjustable lines.
-1-point, 2-point, 3-point, multipoint, 4-point curvilinear, 5-point curvilinear, isometric
-- Smooth curves mode for brush.
-When drawing quickly, curves can look choppy and angular.
-Calculates curvature between points.
-Bonus: convert entire brush stroke into a series of linked vectors.
+Animation:
 - Spritesheet options: custom grid to subdivide canvas
 - Animation options: preview spritesheet animation, onion skins as sublayers, preview animation of layers with onion skins individually and simultaneously, set framerate for animation layer, export animation